jackoalan/llvm-mos/README.md

 TODO:

-  - Since the 6502 can only manipulate one byte at a time, there's no requirement for this case for the low and high bytes of the counts array to be stored contiguously.
-If the low bytes and high bytes were broken out into two separate arrays, then both could be accessed via the indirect indexed addressing modes, saving a 16-bit shift and a 16-bit pointer addition.
-      - This wouldn't work if any pointers to the contents of the array were used for anything other than load/store.
-      - This would make the program slower if the array had more than 256 entries, since two 16-bit pointers would need to be calculated instead of one.
-      - Instead of requiring two memset loops, the low and high arrays could be concatenated together into one logical 8-bit array that is twice as long.
-This should simplify the handling of the array, since it would have the same size as the original.
   - `__SPlo/hi` is copied to `__ZP_2/3` before it is added to the offset, but it could instead be used directly.
 This will require a target pass, since Machine Copy Propagation refuses to propagate copies of reserved variables